J. Franklin Bell: Concentration camp policy

-In late 1901, Bell took command of American operations in Batangas and Laguna provinces.
-In response to General Miguel Malvar's guerrilla warfare tactics, Bell employed counterinsurgency tactics (described by some as a scorched earth campaign) that took a heavy toll on guerrilla fighters and civilians alike.
-"Zones of protection" were established, and civilians were given identification papers and forced into concentration camps (called reconcentrados) which were surrounded by free-fire zones.
-At the Lodge Committee, in an attempt to counter the negative reception in America to General Bell's camps, Colonel Arthur Wagner, the US Army's chief public relations office, insisted the camps were to "protect friendly natives from the insurgents, and assure them an adequate food supply" while teaching them "proper sanitary standards".
-Wagner's assertion was undermined by a letter from a commander of one of the camps, who described them as "suburbs of Hell".
+In late 1901, Bell was made commander of U.S. forces in the provinces of Batangas and Laguna by Philippine Governor-General William Howard Taft.
+In response to guerrilla attacks by general Miguel Malvar, Bell implemented counterinsurgency tactics, destroying crops and slaughtering livestock in order to starve insurgents into submission.
+Bell ordered all civilians in the area to relocate to internment camps, stating, "all able-bodied men will be killed or captured... old men, women and children will be sent to [concentration camps]".
+Living conditions in the camps were poor, with inadequate sanitation leading civilians to fall ill with a multitude of diseases, including cholera, smallpox, beriberi, and bubonic plague.
+One of Bell's subordinate officers described the camps as "some suburb of hell".
+In response to disease outbreaks in the camps, Bell ordered a mass public vaccination campaign in Batangas.
+Bell also forced all civilians to co-operate with occupying U.S. forces, stating that, "Neutrality should not be tolerated", and anyone accused of being part of the insurgency could be executed.

 Between January and April 1902, 8,350 people died in the camps out of a population of 298,000.
 Some camps experienced mortality rates as high as 20 percent.
+According to American historian Andrea Pitzer, Bell's reconcentration policy was "directly responsible" for over 11,000 deaths.
+Some have claimed that Bell's tactics constituted war crimes, and accused Bell of waging a war of extermination.
+Bell's tactics mirrored similar civilian reconcentration policies previously carried out by the Spanish in Cuba and by the British in South Africa during the Second Boer War.

 According to a legal brief written for the United States Senate Committee on the Philippines in 1902 by Julian Codman and Moorfield Storey of the American Anti-Imperialist League, Bell said in an interview with The New York Times on May 3, 1901, that one-sixth of the population of Luzon had been killed or died of dengue fever in the previous two years of war.
 This would be 616,000 deaths according to Codman and Storey.
-However according to Gore Vidal in a 1981 article for The New York Review, his researchers found no reference to Bell in The New York Times on that date.
+However, according to Gore Vidal in a 1981 article for The New York Review, his researchers found no reference to Bell in The New York Times on that date.
 Luzon's population rose from 3,666,822 in 1901 to 3,798,507 in the 1903 census.

-Most modern estimates place the total number of Filipino casualties during the Philippine–American War to be roughly 200,000, the majority of which are attributed to a cholera epidemic near the end of the war.